isomerpages/nea-cfhp/pages/Frequently Asked Questions.md

 <summary><strong>How do I find out how much value is left for my Climate Vouchers?</strong>
 </summary>
 <div data-type="detailsContent" class="isomer-details-content">
-<p>You may access your voucher link in the SMS sent by gov.sg to find out
+<p>You may access your voucher link in the SMS sent by gov.sg or RedeemSG
-the remaining balance of your Climate Vouchers.
+to find out the remaining balance of your Climate Vouchers.
 The value will be shown in the “Balance” as per the screenshot below.</p>
 <p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 40%;" height="auto" width="100%" alt="" src="/images/ECFHP   EN/Balance_w_box.png">